• SAFERhome Standards Benefits

 The SAFERhome Standards is a design overlay for homes that brings flexibility, safety, and cost savings.
 Features include wider doorways and hallways so that people and things of all sizes can easily come through, wider stairways with less pronounced nosing on the front edge to prevent tripping and falling hazards, and aligned closets that can easily and inexpensively be changed into a personal elevator in future.

-SAFERhome Certification is contingent upon the fulfillment of all 15 SAFERhome Standards criteria.
+SAFERhome Certification is contingent upon the fulfillment of all applicable SAFERhome Standards criteria.

 Benefits of a SAFERhome